What is NEXUS?

 It's important to note that there are no changes to the entry or re-entry requirements into Canada.

-NEXUS members who are permanent residents of Canada or the U.S. are still required to travel with a passport and proof of permanent residence, and may be requested to present these documents to the officer upon arrival at the border.
+NEXUS members who are Mexican nationals or permanent residents of Canada or the U.S. must travel with a passport.
+In addition, permanent residents of Canada or the U.S are required to provide proof of permanent residence.
+You may be asked to present these documents to the officer upon arrival at the border.

-In addition, please note that a trusted traveller kiosk is also available at Billy Bishop Toronto City Airport, for incoming flights only for use by members of NEXUS and CANPASS Air.
+In addition, please note that a trusted traveller kiosk is also available at Billy Bishop Toronto City Airport, for incoming flights only for use by members of NEXUS.

 When you enter Canada or the United States using the NEXUS lane, stop and hold your NEXUS card in front of the proximity card reader.